rrooggiieerr/benqprojector.py/README.md

 Python library to control BenQ projectors over the serial interface or serial to network bridges like [esp-link](https://github.com/jeelabs/esp-link).

-BenQ projectors and flat pannels with a serial port can support one of three protocols.
+BenQ projectors and flat panels with a serial port can support one of three protocols.
 This plugin supports projectors which are of the L, P, T, W and X series but probably also others.

 ## Features